hgq287/hg-react-native/README.md

 #### Run the app

 ```
-yarn ios      # for iOS
+npm run ios      # for iOS
-yarn android  # for Android
+npm run android  # for Android
 ```

 ## What’s Inside